Course Calendar (Eastern Standard Time)

 - INDA (Investigational New Drug Application) aka “IND”

-- how does it differ from an NDA?
+- How does it differ from an NDA?

 - Accelerated approvals

-- defining eligibility criteria for accelerated approval and priority reviews
+- Defining eligibility criteria for accelerated approval and priority reviews

-- what portions of approval submissions might FDA release and when?
+- What portions of approval submissions might FDA release and when?

 - Using advisory committees in the approval process